A bamboo entrance to a beautiful garden in an architectural landscape

 Walk Out To The Garden

-After going through the main building, walk out to the garden following this narrow path with the shoes on.
+After going through the main building, put your shoes on and walk out to the garden following this narrow path.
 If you have trouble locating it, ask the staff before walking out.
-Follow the sound of sozu mentioned in “Must See – Beautiful Zen Garden” section above.
+Follow the sound of sozu mentioned in the “Must See – Beautiful Zen Garden” section above.

 Look for the stone bridge when out in the garden.
-Because the founder was a landscape architect, the premises of Shisen-do is full of architectural discoveries.
-Since 1716, Buddhist priests have been taken ownership of Shisen-do, and since 1743, it has been assigned to Zen Buddhists succeeding to its current form.
+Because the founder was a landscape architect, the premises of Shisen-do are full of architectural discoveries.
+Since 1716, Buddhist priests have been taken ownership of Shisen-do, and since 1743, it has been assigned to Zen Buddhists leading to its current form.

 Manner & Tips